 - Surgery, radiology, nutrition and pathology

-- Elective (available in the second- and third-year)
+- Electives (available in the second and third years)

-At Scripps we have been treating a wide variety of gastrointestinal malignancies.
-Our Esophageal Center is a site of excellence with a unique focus on Barrett’s and early esophageal cancer providing ablative services by radiofrequency ablation and cryoablation.
+Scripps Clinic has a nationally recognized expertise in the treatment of GI and liver malignancies and is now affiliated with MD Anderson Cancer Center as of October 2017.
+The Scripps Clinic Esophageal Center is a site of excellence with a unique focus on Barrett’s and early esophageal cancer providing ablative services by radiofrequency ablation and cryoablation.
 We have created a large multi-disciplinary pancreaticobiliary cancer team that participates in the national PanCan network.
 This team of gastroenterologists, oncologists, and surgeons provides state-of-the-art endoscopic and oncologic treatment of pancreatic and biliary cancers.
 We have access to multiple leading-edge protocols and are having great success in treating our patients.
 We have expanded our treatment of liver cancers providing resection, transplant and advanced radiation treatment to our patients.
-Our colorectal service provides state-of-the-art care from endoscopic diagnosis and treatment to surgical resection using minimally invasive techniques.
+Our colorectal service provides state-of-the-art care from endoscopic diagnosis and treatment to surgical resection using minimally invasive techniques and endoscopic submucosal dissection (ESD).

 Fellows have many opportunities to participate in ongoing research projects.
 All trainees must develop their own research project and are expected to publish in a peer-reviewed journal.
 Fellows are encouraged to participate in local, regional and national professional organizations.
 Many trainees have presented abstracts that have been honored at the national level.
 The Division is active in clinical research in viral hepatitis diagnosis and treatment, cirrhosis and cholestatic diseases liver (PBC, PSC), colon cancer detection, organ transplantation, circulating tumor cells in pancreatic cancer, hepatocellar carcinoma, therapeutic procedures in Barrett’s esophagus, including radiofrequency ablation, cryoablation and endoscopic mucosal resection, and inflammatory bowel disease, including Crohn’s disease and ulcerative colitis.

-The Division of Gastroenterology and Hepatology is exceptionally busy.
+The Division of Gastroenterology and Hepatology is exceptionally productive and fellows have access to a wealth of endoscopic training.
+Our fellows perform an average of at least 400 procedures during their first year and over 1,000 procedures before graduation.
 During an average year, the Division performs approximately:

 - 2,000 esophagogastroduodenoscopies (EGDs)